 Columbia, MD Today

-Today, Columbia boasts all of the things Rouse laid out in his original plan, and then some.
-For recreational needs there are 23 outdoor swimming pools, two indoor pools, ice skating rinks, roller skating rinks, an equestrian center, a sports park, three athletic clubs, water slides, and much more.
-For entertainment, residents visit bars like Union Jacks and Sonoma’s Bar & Grille, to see local bands, as well as the well-known outdoor concert venue Merriweather Post Pavilion.
+For recreational needs, there are 23 outdoor swimming pools, two indoor pools, ice skating rinks, roller skating rinks, an equestrian center, a sports park, three athletic clubs, water slides, and much more.
+For entertainment, residents visit bars like Union Jack's and Sonoma’s Bar & Grille, to see local bands, as well as the well-known outdoor concert venue Merriweather Post Pavilion.
 There are also several performing arts organizations presenting professional theater.
 Shopping attractions are plenty, including The Mall in Columbia, which is located in Town Center and contains five department stores and a multiplex movie theater among 200 stores and restaurants.